darrikcrawford/Project1/README.md

 # Project 1

 ## User Story
-I want to decide a city to take a vacation to based on popular restuarants, hotels, and attractions.
+I want to find a new recipe based on the main ingredient I have & be able to see nutrition information for the recipe.

 ## Tasks and Roles
 * Darrik: front-end